corelight/zeek2es/Readme.md

   -t, --timestamp       Keep the time in timestamp format.
   -s, --stdout          Print JSON to stdout instead of sending to Elasticsearch directly.
   -b, --nobulk          Remove the ES bulk JSON header.
 Requires --stdout.
+  --humio HUMIO HUMIO   First argument is the Humio URL, the second argument is the ingest token.
   -c, --cython          Use Cython execution by loading the local zeek2es.so file through an import.
                         Run python setup.py build_ext --inplace first to make your zeek2es.so file!
   -w, --hashdates       Use hashes instead of dates for the index name.